HectareaGalbis/adp/docs/user-api.md

 ```

 ````
 Add a header with name str.
-Also, if tag is not nil but a symbol, a new header-tag is created.
+Also, if tag is not nil but an interned symbol, a new header-tag is created.
 ````

 <h4 id="function:ADP:SUBHEADER">Macro: SUBHEADER</h4>